Barbara Brunton

-Barbara Joan Brunton Gibb (13 October 1927 – 29 June 2014), from around 1949 professionally known as Barbara Brunton, was an Australian actress of stage and radio, active between 1940 and 1952.
+Barbara Joan Brunton Gibb (13 October 1927 – 29 June 2014), known professionally as Barbara Brunton, was an Australian actress of stage and radio, active between 1940 and 1952.

 History

 Brunton was born in 1927, the daughter of actress Ethel Lang and theatre impresario, teacher and actor James Brunton Gibb.
 Barbara was brought up at Lenore Street, Five Dock, Sydney, educated at Fort Street High School, before starting an entertainment career as a radio and stage actress, associated with Doris Fitton's Independent Theatre and the Mercury Theatre professionally under the name Barbara Brunton.

-In 1950 Michael Pate and his wife, Bud Tingwell and Brunton had ideas of forming a film production company, but nothing came of it.
+In 1950, Michael Pate and his wife, Bud Tingwell and Brunton had ideas of forming a film production company, but nothing came of it.
 She was engaged to Tingwell in December 1950, but nothing more was heard of that engagement either.